 Romans 15:13.
 May the God of hope fill you with all joy and peace in believing, so that by the power of the Holy Spirit you may abound in hope.

-We are drawing near to the end of this most glorious of letters.
-This final powerful prayer of Paul’s in Romans describes the normal Christian life.
-Hope.
+Abounding in hope – that is the normal Christian life.
+But not just hope.
 Joy.
 Peace.
-Faith.
+Believing.
 Power.
 All by God’s indwelling life through the Holy Spirit (the Spirit of Christ).

 Some Christians have placed their faith in Christ for salvation and forgiveness, but they rarely experience lasting hope, peace, and joy.
-They believe Romans 3-5.
-Jesus died FOR me.
+They believe chapter 3 through 5 of Romans – Jesus died FOR me.
 But that’s as far as their faith has taken them.
 They’re going to heaven, but they live for this world.
-They are missing the normal Christian life.
+And sadly they are missing out on the normal Christian life.

-Others have moved into Romans 6-7.
-I died WITH Jesus.
-They believe they are dead to sin and to the law and resurrected to God.
-Their faith has drilled deeper into their union with Christ.
-And with it has come a deeper level of hope, joy, and peace.
-A Romans 8 experience if you will.
-They live beyond this world, looking forward to a future adoption.
-A glory tomorrow that makes them more than conquerors today.
+Others have moved into chapters 6 through 7 of Romans – I died WITH Jesus.
+They believe they are dead to sin and to the law, and have been made alive to God.
+Their faith has taken them deeper into their union with Christ.
+And with faith in this union has come a deeper level of hope, joy, and peace.
+The Romans 8 experience if you will.
+They live beyond this world.
+They look forward to a future restoration of all things.
+They trust in a glory tomorrow that makes them more than conquerors today.
 That’s hope!